 Steeped in a decade-long history, the awards acknowledge the significant efforts of members who work, or contribute to, the sector and celebrate their accomplishments.

 Each year the recipients have been Difference Makers – they are highly qualified, trusted and future-focused leaders who are making a significant contribution to their organisation and the wider Australian community.

-Nominations are now open, closing on 2 September 2022.
-Categories include the Achievement Award and the Outstanding Contribution to the Public Sector Award.
+The categories that were available to nominate for were the Achievement Awards and the Outstanding Contribution to the Public Sector Award.